Patrick Leigh Fermor: Early life and education

 Leigh Fermor was born in London, the son of Sir Lewis Leigh Fermor, a distinguished geologist, and Muriel Aeyleen (Eileen), daughter of Charles Taafe Ambler.
+His mother added the "Leigh" before "Fermor" in his surname, although it was not a true double-barrelled name.
 Shortly after his birth, his mother and sister left to join his father in India, leaving the infant Patrick in England with a family in Northamptonshire: first in the village of Weedon, and later in nearby Dodford.
 He did not meet his parents or his sister again until he was four years old.
 As a child Leigh Fermor had problems with academic structure and limitations, and was sent to a school for "difficult" children.
-He was later expelled from The King's School, Canterbury after he was caught holding hands with a greengrocer's daughter.
+He was later expelled from The King's School, Canterbury, after he was caught holding hands with a greengrocer's daughter.
+At school he also became friendly with another contemporary, Alan Watts.

 His last report from The King's School noted that the young Leigh Fermor was "a dangerous mixture of sophistication and recklessness".
 He continued learning by reading texts on Greek, Latin, Shakespeare and history, with the intention of entering the Royal Military College, Sandhurst.
 Gradually he changed his mind, deciding to become an author instead, and in the summer of 1933 relocated to Shepherd Market in London, living with a few friends.
 Soon, faced with the challenges of an author's life in London and rapidly draining finances, he decided to leave for Europe.